All Episodes

 Thanks for having me back to have this important conversation about due process and the rule of law.

-And if he is convicted by a jury of his peers, and that conviction is upheld by a court of appeals, the book should be thrown at him.
+And if he is convicted by a jury of his peers and that conviction is upheld by a court of appeals, the book should be thrown at him.

-But at the same time, the Department of Justice does in fact have a very troubling and even corrupt record in cases against public figures.
+But at the same time, the Department of Justice does, in fact, have a very troubling and even corrupt record in cases against public figures.

-We see it right now with Donald Trump, where you have a zealot from this very division, Jack Smith, trying to gag the leading candidate of the opposition party in America in the presidential cycle.
+We see it right now with Donald Trump, where you have a zealot from this very division, Jack Smith, trying to gag the leading candidate of the opposition party in America in a presidential cycle.

-But look at the case of Ted Stevens you mentioned.
+But look at the case of Ted Stevens, you mentioned.

 They said Ted Stevens didn't pay for modifications and renovations to his home.

-They said that it was $250,000 worth of renovations, where in fact it was 80.
+They said that it was $250,000 worth of renovations, when in fact it was 80.

 And the Department of Justice knew those things at the time that they charged Ted Stevens and went to trial.

-With Bob McDonald you said that they got a conviction and then the Supreme Court overturned that conviction unanimously every justice sitting on that case overturned it.
+With Bob McDonald's, you said, they got a conviction, and then the Supreme Court overturned that conviction unanimously.

-So I I don't think the Department of Justice in these public corruption cases deserves the benefit of the doubt.
+So I don't think the Department of Justice in these public corruption cases deserves the benefit of the doubt.

-Because look at it like this you got New Jersey legislative elections coming up in six weeks.
+You got New Jersey legislative elections coming up in six weeks.

-And what's the main difference Sean the main difference between 2015 when they circled the wagons for Bob Menendez and 2023 when they're throwing him overboard in 2015 Chris Christie was the governor and he would have appointed a Republican replacement.
+The main difference between 2015 when they circled the wagons for Bob Menendez and 2023 when they're throwing him overboard.

 Now they have a Democratic governor to appoint a Democrat.